malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Thus the higher-order representations have a strong segmentation between environment, body, and CP in both state and action spaces.
 Effectively, any sensory information that reaches the attention of higher-order executive and meta-management processes will have a sort of labelling associated with it to identify its source.
 Events that occur in the environment are labelled as occurring external to the body.
 Events that occur within the body are labelled as such.
 Events that occur within CPs are correspondingly labelled.

 ## Schema
 _todo: flesh out:_
 - body schema
 - cognitive schema

 ## The Ego in "I"
 _todo_

 In combination with body schema and cognitive schema, labelling of events leads to a strong association between an event and the schema of its source.
 So, when I think a thought and subsequently think about having that thought, I know that "I" had that thought.

+_Identity_ is better thought of here as an identification of _independence_.
+The "I" that refers to me as a whole individual, enables my cognitive models and processes to apply different strategies and belief models to my own state and actions than they would apply to the environment around me.
+More internally, there are distinctive differences in what can/cannot be observed and changed about my body vs my cognitive state.
+Thus there is a lot of value in creating an _identity_ for the cognitive state - overlaying a virtual boundary around that cognitive system.
+Stuff within that boundary can be modelled and changed independently of other things.

+## Emotions
+_..todo..may need to cover off emotions too, because it turns out that they're a form of MM too_

+## Meaning Attachment
+_todo:_
+* Summarise all of above with the term "meaning attachment" so I can use it later on to refer to all of:
+    * labelling
+    * emotions
+    * relationship to schema

 # IV.3 Deeper Dive into Control Process Learning